MarjaCarty/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  A: When the inner function uses the "name" parameter

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  A: Since it's two separate function calls, the random number given will differ every time dansRoll() is called.
+However, the name "Dan" will always be the same.

 c.
 What is the lexical scope of `newRoll`?
+  A: Within the anonymous function returned by personalDice()

 ### Task 3 - Stretch Goals